Why is evidence important

 Council Strategies

 Many councils prepare corporate strategies such as food strategies and health and well-being strategies.
+Some councils have declared a climate emergency.
 These strategies come with data sets that planners could use to identify which areas are in greater need of community food growing spaces.
 Health inequality mapping identifies priority areas for actions that benefit health and well-being.
 Maps from retail studies (hot food take-aways / shops selling fresh food) can be overlaid by maps of obesity and maps of unemployment and compared with the locations of spaces for food growing.

 Government evidence on healthy food environments